Top Three New USAA Products And Services

 A traditional product: member service

-Speaking of USAA member services, a couple months ago our 10-year-old car was rear-ended by a hit&run driver.
+Speaking of USAA member services, a couple of months ago our 10-year-old car was rear-ended by a hit&run driver.
 (Nobody was injured and we’re fine.)
 We reported the other vehicle’s license plate number to the police to confirm that we’re not at fault for anyone else’s damage.

 It cost us $500 of hardware to get the car back on the road.
 (The cosmetic dents could easily cost another $2000 to hammer out, but we’re not fixing those.)
 We haven’t carried collision insurance in over 30 years, so we’ve saved more than enough money to pay for a busted hatch latch and a bumper mount.
 I was very impressed by the USAA mobile app– I was able to notify them of the accident in less than 10 minutes, including iPad photos and a collision diagram.
 I strongly recommend downloading their mobile app on your smartphone or tablet.
 I hope you never need to use the claims feature, but if you’re stuck on the side of the road then you’ll probably be able to submit your claim before the tow truck shows up.